jonathanburgossaldivia/RemoveMacKeeper/README.md

 ### Prerequisites

-All you need is a mac with Mojave macOS
+All you need is a mac with macOS > Mojave 10.14

 ### Installing